 Important Voyage Logistics:

 This trip starts in Longyearbyen, the principal town in the Svalbard archipelago.
-Longyearbyen is easily accessed with several daily flights from Norway's capital city – Oslo.
-Flights are also available from Tromso in the north of Norway.
-It is recommended that you arrive in Longyearbyen at least one day prior to the scheduled voyage departure date.
+It is recommended that you arrive in Longyearbyen at least one day prior to the scheduled voyage departure date to provide a buffer in the event of any unexpected travel delays between home and trip departure time.
 An airport transfer shuttle to your hotel is provided upon arrival.
-At the conclusion of the trip a transfer to the airport for your onward flight is provided, or to your local hotel if staying in Longyearbyen.
+At the conclusion of the trip, a transfer to the airport for your onward flight is provided, or to your local hotel if staying in Longyearbyen.

-Participants will be accompanied by 3 kayak guides.
+Limited to 16 participants.
+Kayakers will be accompanied by highly experienced kayak guides.
 This optional activity requires previous experience and must be booked in advanced.
-Provided equipment includes full Gore-Tex dry suits, kayak-specific PFDs, neoprene booties, a waterproof deck bag, pogies and many other vital paddling accessories.
-Limited to 16 passengers.
 Please contact ExpeditionTrips for details.